 III.
 What’s the general process of applying for a marriage-based Green Card as a TN visa holder?

-As with all other marriage-based Green Card applicants, the process will depend on whether the TN visa holder is married to a U.S. citizen or a U.S. Green Card holder, and where the TN visa holder is residing within the United States or outside of the United States.
+As with all other marriage-based Green Card applicants, the process of changing status from TN Visa to Green Card will depend on whether the TN visa holder is married to a U.S. citizen or a U.S. Green Card holder, and where the TN visa holder is residing within the United States or outside of the United States.

 - If married to a U.S. citizen and residing within the United States